cysouw/graphicalgrammar/text/german.md

 *Formel* for the example in [@last] in the analysis of Langholf [-@langholf1969: 142].
 The superscript abbreviations are functional classifications, the actual syntactic analysis are the base letters of the superscripts.
 Brackets indicate internal subordination, forward slashes are for final subordination.
 The numbers are just a counter for the clauses, but they also function as identification for the parts of separated clauses, e.g. 1, 4, 8 and 11.
 :::

-# More recent didactic approaches
+# More recent German didactic approaches

 ## Rahn & Pfleiderer (1951) *Deutsche Spracherziehung*